learn-co-students/ruby-building-applications-setting-up-the-environment-atlanta-web-033020/README.md

 For the most part, Ruby CLI apps tend to start the same way - typing `ruby` followed by a relative path to a Ruby file.
 In a complex application, though, which file should be run?
-In addition to this, when run, how to we ensure all our necessary files are required?
+In addition to this, when run, how do we ensure all our necessary files are required?

 There are two common conventions we're going to look at in this lesson that